Putnam-Lab/Lab_Management/Lab_Resourses/Titrator/Protocols/Titrator_Protocol.md

-# Standard Protocol Procedure for Using the HIMB Titrator (Gates Lab)
+# Standard Protocol Procedure for Using the PPP Lab Titrator

 Created By: Silbiger Lab - 20190227